 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.
 When you arrive at the exam location you must have a photo ID any other documents that the testing facility has asked you to bring.

 Washington offers an Independent Adjuster line and a Crop Adjuster line.

-- The Crop Adjuster license exam consists of fifty (50) questions, and you have one hour and fifteen minutes (1:15) to complete it.
+- The Crop Adjuster license exam consists of fifty (50) questions, and you have one hour (1:00) to complete it

 An outline of included subjects for these exams can be found here: